kucherenko/4humans/README.md

-Sure, here's a draft for your `README.md` file:

----

 # 4Humans

 4Humans is a tool designed to analyze the quality of unit tests and suggest improvements.
 It employs the Test && Commit || Revert (TCR) methodology, proposed by Kent Beck, to ensure high-quality code through continuous testing and committing.